 With its bounty of food, the Harbor and it’s passes are the summer home of thousands of giant tarpon.
 An annual phenomenon that goes back as far as anyone can recall, the area is covered with silver kings between late April and July and few places on earth offer the genuine opportunities for hooking and landing the trophy of a lifetime.

 The harbor’s snook fishing can be fantastic at times and when the redfish are schooling anglers can enjoy some of the most rewarding fishing available anywhere.
 Trout, cobia and pompano are among the other fish on the Charlotte Harbor hit parade.

-*Price is for one or two anglers and includes transportation and lunch (8-hr trip) to fishing area.
+*Price is for one or two anglers.
 Travel time to and from our launch spot is not included in trip time.
-You will get a full 6 or 8-hours on the water.
+You will get a full 6-hours on the water.